Public speaking tips:

 When you practice speaking and analyze the speech each day, you will improve your vocal skills quickly.
 Too many preachers spend 40 years without self inflection on their delivery.
 You may notice such men, by they're dry tone and delivery.

-Remember, like in anything in life, (fitness, memorization, social skills, etc.) the less you do of speech work, the greater the rust accumulation...with time.
+Remember, like in anything in life, (fitness, memorization, social skills, etc.) the less you do of speech work, the greater the rust accumulation...will come, with the passage of time.

 When you stop speech work altogether in your life, you will...lose this gift.
 Your skills will grow dull.
 But the more you invest in this skill in presentation and analysis, the more you will grow in this talent.
 Keep the talent honed sharp.
 Make this practice part of your life.
 Make this routine a habit.